exlskills/course-sql-introduction/00_SQL/03_Relational Databases/03_Selecting Data/index.md

 ```
 select first, last, city
    from empinfo
-   where first LIKE 'Ke%';
+   where first LIKE 'Wi%';
 ```
-This will match and select any matches of names that start with `Ke`
+This will match and select any matches of names that start with `Wi`

 But remember... `Strings must be in single quotes`!